hiimdonald/moose/README.md

 # Microservice Communication Contract

 This document outlines the communication contract for the microservice implemented to support random data generation for a Flask-based web application.
-My microservice uses the ZeroMQ(ZMQ) communication pipeline.
+My partner will import the ZMQ module to their app, and then setup a request socket as described below:

 ### A. How to Request Data